typemiguel/WalnutiQ/README.md

 [![Build Status](https://travis-ci.org/quinnliu/WalnutiQ.png)](https://travis-ci.org/quinnliu/WalnutiQ)

 Welcome!
-WalnutiQ is a human brain model simulation in Java!
+WalnutiQ is a human brain model simulation in Java.
-The goal of this repository is to store the code that can simulate a human brain in real-time.
-Building a brain machine without emotions more intelligent than the smartest humans will give us the ability to solve many of the problems plaguing the world we are currently too stupid to solve :) If you are interested in becoming a researcher/developer the only requirement is passion for understanding the brain.
+The goal of this repository is to store code that can simulate a human brain in real-time.
+A brain machine without emotions which is more intelligent than the smartest humans will potentially be able to solve many of the problems which currently plague the world.
+If you are interested in becoming a researcher/developer the only requirement is passion for understanding the brain.

 Here you will find classes that allow you to build a partial human brain model, train it on input data, view its activity